Omar-Krayyem/storage_park_client/README.md

 <img src="./Readme/title2.svg"/>

-Storage Park is a system for a warehouse includes a powerful warehouse management system that offers businesses complete control and enhanced visibility into their warehouse operations.
+> Storage Park is a system for a warehouse includes a powerful warehouse management system that offers businesses complete control and enhanced visibility into their warehouse operations.
 One of the key functionalities of a WMS is its capability to incorporate location tracking technologies, such as GPS, to precisely monitor the whereabouts of orders and inventory items within the warehouse.

-In addition to its robust warehouse management features, Storage Park incorporates a customer-centric live order tracking system.
+> In addition to its robust warehouse management features, Storage Park incorporates a customer-centric live order tracking system.
 This feature allows businesses to provide real-time updates and status information to their customers, ensuring a seamless and transparent order fulfillment process.

+### User Types
+1. Admin
+2. Worker
+3. Partner
+4. customer

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\